Victormeriqui/Consol3/README.md

 <img src="images/ditheredgreyscale.png" width="200" height="200">

 ###### Dithered
-Uses the same mechanism from the previous renderer but with the default pallette, giving more depth to the default colors (10 shades per color)
+Uses the same mechanism from the previous Frame Drawer but with the default pallette, giving more depth to the default colors (10 shades per color)
 <img src="images/dithered.png" width="200" height="200">

 ###### VT Escape Sequence